 Results.
 Table 2 shows the results on the Codenames Collaborative task.
 Similar to the Trivia Creative Writing task, we find that CoT does not bring positive gains compared with the Standard prompting.
-Interestingly, iterative self-refinement brings negative impact on this task, due to a high tendency changing the initial response even if it is already good.
-In contrast, SPP brings significant improvements (~5%), which indicates its effectiveness on collaborative tasks that require knowledge, reasoning, and theory of mind skills.
-Figure 12 provides further qualitative examples illustrating that SPP generates detailed and interpretable intermediate dialogues.
+In contrast, SPP brings significant improvements (~5%), which indicates the effectiveness of the proposed Solo Performance Prompting 371 on collaborative tasks that require knowledge, reasoning, and theory of mind skills.
+Figure 11 provides further qualitative examples illustrating that 374 SPP generates detailed and interpretable intermediate dialogues.
+376 with specific characteristics, such as playing the piano.
+The objective is to answer questions about house numbers based on given clues, which requires multi-step reasoning and the selection of relevant information.
+An example input and output of the Logic Grid Puzzle task are illustrated in Figure 9.
+For evaluation metrics, we calculate the accuracy of the predicted house numbers by comparing them with the ground truth targets provided by the dataset.
+385